nylki/lindenmayer/README.md

 The library can also parse (to some extend) classic L-System syntax as defined in Lindenmayers original work *Algorithmic Beauty of Plants* from 1990. (for example branches: `[]` or context sensitive productions: `<>`).
 Most stuff should work.
 I am currently working on parametric L-System support.

-**Right now it's under heavy development, so names etc. are subject to change.
+*Please note, that this library is still under heavy development, so names etc. are subject to change.**
-I will remove this warning when I consider this library stable and then publish it as a npm package as well.**
 **Better docs and more examples are coming soon** :)

 ## Examples